MarcusWolschon/osmeditor4android/documentation/docs/help/en/Way selected.md

 # Way selected

+Way selection is described in the [Introduction](../en/Introduction.md).
 Selected ways can be moved by dragging.
+You can also edit tags for selected ways.

 ## Actions